QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_old.md

 #### Data Access control

-Each organization much define some levels of access control with clear rules defining in which category every data is in.
-Ex:

-* **Public**: information that won't harm the company
-* **Sensitive**: information that should be closely monitored but won't harm much the company if disclosed <small>(ex: next free games)</small>
-* **Private**: information that will impact users or the company if disclosed <small>(ex: browser history)</small>
-* **Confidential**: information that will harm users or the company if disclosed <small>(ex: credit card data)</small>

-A company must define the controls applied to each level, and communicate to every one clearly which information is classified in which level of classification.
-It's usually based on the value, the whether the data is sensitive or critical.

 ➡️ Using inference, someone can use non-confidential data such as birthdate, postal code, and gender to find someone.

 #### Data breaches